 The UK Link Modification or Release Testing Approach must be approved [6 months] in advance of the Implementation Date of the UK Link Modification or Release unless agreed otherwise by the UK Link Committee.

-4.1.1 Process Definition
+4.1.1 Systems

-A full list of any mandatory processes, including the required variants, will be specified for each phase of Testing by the UK Link Committee.

-It should be noted that not all mandatory processes will apply to all organisations.

-Where a process is considered relevant Users are able to test business scenarios valid to these processes – e.g. Users may test Supply Point Administration processes for Large Supply Points, Small Supply Points, different Read Product Classes.

-All other processes will not be supported.

-Where a process requires the Transporter Agency’s initiation or manual intervention, agreement must be reached in advance of testing to ensure that this action is appropriately defined and agreed.
-The process for doing this will require definition and agreement.
+The UK Link Committee shall define if any of the systems above do not need to be available for a period of Industry Testing.

 4.1.2 Testing Duration and Plan

 The UK Link Modification or Release Testing Approach must define the test duration and planned testing execution.
 In the absence of a specific plan when tests will be undertaken it is assumed that testing will be conducted on a flat profile – i.e. the same number of test cases executed every day.

 A period at the end of testing will be allocated for any retesting by Users.
 During this period no new test cases may be submitted.

+4.1.3 Availability

+Any differences from those specified in Section 3.3 must be defined in the UK Link Modification or Release Testing Approach Document.

+4.1.4 Software Versions

+For Industry Testing it is expected that the software version would be the planned production code following implementation of the UK Link Modification or Release.

+4.1.5 Process Definition

+A full list of any processes, including the required variants, will be specified for each phase of Testing in the UK Link Modification or Release Testing Approach Document..

+It should be noted that not all processes will apply to all organisations.

+Where a process is considered relevant Users are able to test business scenarios valid to these processes –

+All other processes will not be supported.

+Where a process requires the Transporter Agency’s initiation or manual intervention, agreement must be reached in advance of testing to ensure that this action is appropriately defined and agreed.
+The process for doing this will require definition in the UK Link Modification or Release Testing Approach Document and explicit agreement with the Transporter Agency.

-4.1.3 Test Data Definition
+4.1.6 Test Data Definition

-The testing data principles are defined below, but the UK Link Modification or Release Testing Approach must specify any particular requirements, for example:
+The testing data principles are defined below, but the UK Link Modification or Release Testing Approach Document must specify any particular requirements, for example:

 Whether ‘manufactured data’ population needs to be expanded.